AmulyaKadam/Credit_Card_Fraud_detection_ML_Project/README.md

 ![Feature Correlation with Fraud Label](./Images/class_correlation.png)

+### 👉 **Business Insight:**

+Highly correlated features can act as strong fraud indicators and help prioritize suspicious transactions for investigation.

 ### Clustered Correlation Heatmap

 The clustered heatmap of all 30 features (V1–V28, Time, Amount) confirms that most PCA components are near-orthogonal by design, with a few notable inter-correlations — most prominently **V2 and Amount (−0.53)** and **V7 and V5 (+0.40)**.